sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 ### 1. Start the ChatAPI

-1. Open the folder on the desktop to the LabUser folder.
+1. Open the PowerShell terminal on the Start bar.
-1. Navigate to `C:\Users\LabUser\multi-agent-hol\src\MultiAgentCopilot`.
+1. Navigate to `C:\Users\LabUser\multi-agent-hol\csharp\src\MultiAgentCopilot`.
 1. Type `code .`
+1. Open the Terminal in VS Code.
-1. Press **F5** or select **Run** to start the application.
+1. Type `dotnet run` to start the multi-agent service.
-1. Copy the URL from the browser window that opens.
+1. Leave the app running.

 #### 2. Run the Frontend App

-1. Open a new terminal.
-Navigate to the `frontend` folder.
+1. Within VS Code, open a new terminal.
+1. Navigate to the `frontend` folder, `cd C:\Users\LabUser\multi-agent-hol\frontend`
 1. Copy and run the following:

    ```sh